 Dear San Antonio Visitor:

-Please accept our deep gratitude for your patience and understanding during this challenging time, particularly as healthcare resources are stretched and new visiting restrictions are implemented in the face of rapidly rising COVID-19 cases in the
+Please accept our deep gratitude for your patience and understanding during this challenging time, particularly as healthcare resources are stretched and new visiting restrictions are implemented in the face of rapidly rising COVID-19 Omicron cases in

-San Antonio Regional Hospital’s response to COVID-19 has continued to evolve based on the recommendations received from the federal government, including the Centers for Disease Control (CDC), the State of California, including the California
+San Antonio Regional Hospital’s response to COVID-19 has continued to evolve based on the recommendations received from the federal government, including the Centers for Disease Control (CDC), the State of California, including the California Department

-Department of Public Health, and our local public health jurisdiction, the San Bernardino County Department of Public Health.
-We know the vital role loved ones play in our patients’ return to health and vitality, but as the COVID-19 outbreak
+of Public Health, and our local public health jurisdiction, the San Bernardino County Department of Public Health.
+We know the vital role loved ones play in our patients’ return to health and vitality, but as the COVID-19 outbreak continues,

 Your understanding and cooperation is greatly appreciated.
 Our goal is to protect you, your loved ones, and our healthcare team.
 If you have questions, please ask a member of our care team to contact the manager on your nursing unit or in the outpatient department for the services you are receiving.